mkrogemann/poller/README.md

 Design
 ------
-The gem has been developed to run in Ruby 1.9.3 but will also run in Ruby 1.8.7.
+The gem has been developed to run in Ruby 1.9.3 and is being continuously integrated in Ruby 2.0.0, 1.9.3 and 1.8.7.

 One design goal has been to work without external dependencies.
 Therefore it does not use such beautiful gems like the fabulous 'rest-client'.
 Proxy support has been built on top of the less comfortable net/http API.